Battle of Bint Jbeil: Civilian casualties

 According to Lebanese sources 27 civilians were killed in Aynata while 18 civilians were killed in Bint Jbeil. and 41 civilians were killed in Aytaroun.
 The Lebanese Government prepared a report for the UN Human Rights Council about what it termed "collective massacres" committed by the Israeli army in the 2006 war.
-The list contained three incidents concerning civilian victims in the village of Aytaroun:
+The list contained three incidents concerning what the Lebanese government called civilian victims in the village of Aytaroun: